tilgovi/dom-seek/README.md

 - Given an offset, in which `Node` can I find that text?

-Both questions are answered by a `TextIterator` which can move forward, backward or to a destination `Node`, responding with the number of characters traversed.
+Both questions are answered by a `TextIterator` that can move forward, backward or to a destination `Node`, responding with the number of characters traversed.